Topological error correcting processes from fixed-point path integrals: Known codes in terms of path integrals

-As a third example, we consider the recently discovered CSS Floquet code \cite{Kesselring2022,Davydova2022,Aasen2022}.
-This code performs 6 rounds of 2-body $XX$ or $ZZ$ measurements.
+As a third example, we consider the recently discovered CSS honeycomb Floquet code \cite{Kesselring2022,Davydova2022,Aasen2022}.
+This code is defined on a hexagonal lattice where each face is colored such that each vertex is adjacent to one red (r), one green (g), and one blue (b) face.
+There is one qubit at every vertex.
+The code is defined by a dynamic protocol consisting of 6 rounds of measurements that we label rX, gZ, bX, rZ, gX, bZ.
+In the round labelled ``fG'', we measure the operator $G_0G_1$ on the two qubits at the vertices of each edge whose two adjacent faces are not colored ``f''.
+Note that in every round, each qubit is involved in one 2-body measurement.
 To obtain this code from our path-integral picture, we start with the toric code path integral on a cubic spacetime lattice, just as for the stabilizer toric code.
 The only difference is that instead of $z$, we choose $t=x+y+z$ as the time direction,

 The operators of the circuit are now individual tensors at the edges and faces as marked in blue above.
 Traversing the path integral in the $t$ direction gives a natural direction to each tensor, acting as 2-qubit operators